yogesh-studypad/cocos-docs/editors_and_tools/creator-chapters/components/layout.md

 ---

-Keep moving on to the next chapter [Script development workflow](../scripting/index.md).
+Continue on to read about [Script development workflow](../scripting/index.md).